peteweb/add-xcode-ui-tests/README.md

 ### EPIC DISCLAIMER ###

-This is very much a work in progress, and essentially - a proof of concept.
+This is very much a work in progress, and essentially still just a proof of concept.
 If you use this, and it mares your project up - that's your bad - and you should be backing up your files more.
 Use with caution, and put your head between your legs if required.

 Tested only with XCode 7.2.1 - believed to work with 7.3.*.